 As Global Accessibility Awareness Day reaches its 10th year, explore some of the ways you can build accessibility into your organization—for employees and customers alike.

-More than 1 billion people worldwide are affected by some form of disability or impairment – in fact, 80% of disability is invisibile.
+More than 1 billion people worldwide are affected by some form of disability or impairment – in fact, up to 80% of disability is invisible.
 And though the world runs on digital services, they often aren’t built or optimized with accessibility in mind, which means websites, applications, and tools underserve a considerable part of the global population.

 And that’s what initiatives like Global Accessibility Awareness Day are working to change.